-Our revenues are reported net of sales and value added taxes and are derived primarily from the sale of consumable and instrumentation products, and to a much lesser extent, from the sale of services, intellectual property and technology.
+Our revenues are reported net of sales and value added taxes and accruals for estimated rebates and returns and are derived primarily from the sale of consumable and instrumentation products, and to a much lesser extent, from the sale of services, intellectual property and technology.
 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration we expect to receive in exchange for those products or services.
-We enter into contracts that can include various combinations of products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
-The transaction price is allocated to performance obligations based on stand-alone selling prices.
+We enter into contracts that can include various combinations of products and services, which are generally distinct and accounted for as separate performance obligations.
+The transaction price is allocated to performance obligations based on their relative stand-alone selling prices.